Skip to content

 Thinking about purchasing a Google Voice plan?
 It’s less straightforward than you might’ve imagined.

 As a legacy VoIP (Voice over Internet Protocol) platform established in 2009, Google Voice serves business owners and personal users.
-This is where the confusion comes in — there are four separate price plans, not to mention hidden costs and subscription fees.
+This is where the confusion comes in — there are three separate pricing plans, not to mention hidden costs.

-This guide provides everything you need to know about Google Voice pricing, including its plans, fees, and required subscriptions.
+This guide provides everything you need to know about Google Voice pricing, including its plans, fees, and required subscriptions for those seeking a Google phone number for business.
 It also provides a better alternative for small business owners who need an affordable VoIP service.

 How much does it cost to buy Google Voice for Business?